cbcrc/rc-oauth2-client/README.md

                                     // An action object has the following properties: i18nLabel, action
                                     // i18nLabel: the name of the property in your i18n configuration object above
                                     // action: supports either a string (will create a href attribute) or a function
-                                    // (will create an onclick attribute)
+                                    // (will create an onclick attribute and your function will recieve the click event object as a parameter)
-        ,logoutContinueWith:null    // optional - a function to be invoked at the end of the logout process }
+        ,logoutContinueWith:null    // optional - a function to be invoked at the end of the logout process (click event)
+                                    // Your function will recieve the click event object as a parameter when invoked }
   ```